 1. Squash Bug

 Fully grown squash bugs live in leafy plants, taking up residence near the base of the stem, or underside of the leaves.
-In Kansas, squash bugs procreate twice a year, meaning our gardens often encounter two generations annually.
+In terms of Kansas City pest control, squash bugs procreate twice a year, meaning our gardens often encounter two generations annually.

 Squash bugs eat plants, piercing leaves and stalks and sucking the liquid from the plant with a sucker mouth section.
 If you have a squash bug problem, you may notice reddish-brown eggs on your garden plants.